photographs of scholars, teachers, and librarians looking at sources, text reading "marchand history labs at uc davis"

 • Lectures by leading historians of the Middle East on the UC Davis campus, open to the campus community (students, faculty, and staff) as well as the public.

-• A digital presentation in Middle Eastern history, comprising of professionally edited videos of the lectures enriched with relevant readings, primary sources, and clickable historical content.
-To be published on an open-access UC Davis platform.
+• A digital presentation on Middle Eastern history, comprising of professionally edited videos of the lectures enriched with relevant readings, primary sources, and clickable historical content (to be published on an open-access UC Davis platform).

-• A related series of peer-reviewed K-12 lesson plans devised jointly by invitees and members of the UC Davis Diverse Narratives team.
-These materials will be co-published on a UC Davis platform and available statewide.
+• A related series of peer-reviewed K-12 lesson plans devised jointly by teacher leaders, UC Davis graduate students, CHSSP staff, and UC Davis professors.
+(These materials will be co-published on a UC Davis platform and available statewide).

 • New faculty/staff partnerships among project partners, as well as between project partners and additional academic units on the UC Davis campus, centered on publicly engaged historical production.